SouravMukharjee/Crypto_Volatility_ESG_Analysis/README.md

-# Cryptocurrency Volatility & Sustainability Uncertainty Analysis
+# Sustainability Uncertainty Analysis of Digital Assest

 This repository contains research exploring the link between cryptocurrency volatility and sustainability uncertainty, measured by the **ESG Uncertainty Index (ESGUI)**.
 The study highlights how environmental, social, and governance uncertainty affects crypto markets and the potential spillover to traditional financial and energy markets.